Arisstath/roblox-dissector/README.md

 The `name` option is required.
 If you get a panic instantly after trying to start the program, also pass the `ipv4` option.
 It may be required for PCAP files produced by WinPcap.

 Yes, I promise I will improve the startup process by getting rid of the command line flags altogether.
 I'm also looking into adding a HTTPS traffic proxy which would be similar to Fiddler while working properly.

+Code for 0x8A packets exists, but not publicly due to security reasons.
+This may change in the future.